Skip to main content

 note

-You can choose several intents and entities in the validator.
+You can choose several intents and entity or their combination in the validator.
 If the user's intention matches any of them, it will be validated, and the flow will move to the next node.

 Voice